-With many colleges opening in August parents are once again getting prepared for drop-off day.
-You may be thinking about what to buy for their dorm room or what to say to them as you leave, but we want to touch on a few practical matters you should consider before you drive away.
+Sending a teen to college is a big moment in your family’s life, but it is also filled with forms, logistics, and plans.
+You may be thinking about what to buy for their dorm room (we have everything you need for the dorm here) or what to say to them as you leave, but we want to touch on a few practical matters you should consider before you drive away.
 Not all of these are relevant to all families, and many are personal choice, but here are a few things to consider.

 What to do before your freshman leaves home for college

 1. Documents to allow parents access to medical records.

 Once our teens turn 18 their medical information is protected for their own privacy (see HIPPA).
 In some families this is fine.
 In other families parents and teens agree that parents may need access to some or all records.
 Read about the documents you should consider signing here.

 BTW, Mama Bear Legal Forms takes all of the work out of the process and you will have peace of mind knowing that if there is the need you can have a voice in your child’s medical care.
 Grown and Flown is able to offer our readers a 20% discount when you use the code GROWN&FLOWN as we are affiliates.

 You may or may not need to give your student funds during the semester but when you do it may be an urgent situation.
 Make sure that before they leave for college you have a way to transfer money between accounts or through a service like Venmo.

 Students with preexisting medical or psychological conditions who will need ongoing care will need to arrange that in advance of arriving on campus.
 Student health centers can be helpful in suggesting local resources and clarifying what services they make available.
 Contact them before the semester begins.

 4. Find local urgent care or emergency room.

 If the student health center is not 24 hours and even if it is, you should find a local medical center that will accept your family’s health insurance and will not result in an enormous out-of-pocket bill.
 Have your student store the Urgent care and Emergency Room phone numbers and addresses in their contacts.